FRBSTATS: A web-based platform for visualization of fast radio burst properties: Catalogue

-Assuming the threshold for the number of neighbours, \texttt{minPts}, is equal to $2$ (definition of FRB repeater; i.e., present at least 1 detection following the primary burst), we find that, by using Equation~(\ref{eq:distance}) as a metric for the distance function, accurate results are obtained when the radius \citep[arbitrary distance measure;][]{schubert2017} is $\epsilon \approx 15$.
-Given $\epsilon$ is the most important parameter for evaluating the association between two bursts using the DBSCAN algorithm, the radius value was optimized (fine-tuned) by manually inspecting the reasonableness of the output repeater clusters.\\\\
+Assuming the threshold for the number of neighbours, \texttt{minPts}, is equal to $2$ (definition of FRB repeater; i.e., present at least 1 detection following the primary burst), we find that, by using Equation~(\ref{eq:metric_output}) as a metric for the distance function, reliable results are obtained when the radius\footnote{For the exact definition of $\epsilon$, see: \url{https://scikit-learn.org/stable/modules/generated/sklearn.cluster.DBSCAN}} $\epsilon$ \citep[arbitrary distance measure;][]{schubert2017} is within a certain range.
+Given the condition

-Expressed in terms of the miss rate or false negative rate (FNR), $\epsilon$ values significantly less than $15$ provide too little clustering sensitivity, yielding numerous false negatives:

-where $\mathrm{FN}$ and $\mathrm{TP}$ are the false negatives and true positives, respectively, and $\mathrm{TPR}$ is the true positive rate.
-To the contrary, $\epsilon$ values far greater than $15$ provide excessive contamination to the resulting clusters, yielding a high false positive rate (FPR):
+employed by DBSCAN to evaluate the association between two bursts, the radius value was optimized (fine-tuned) by identifying the $\epsilon$ threshold that minimizes the number of false positives (FP).

+In order to evaluate the confusion matrix and benchmark the robustness of the clustering algorithm, the TNS database was used as a reference for the set of actual (true) repeater parents (22 FRBs).

+While the optimal value of $\epsilon \approx 1.15$ was identified using brute-force for simplicity, we note that the global minimum is easily retrievable in a matter of minutes (instead of hours), using conventional optimization algorithms.
+This is because the problem is one-dimensional and the objective function does not present many instabilities.

+By using the \texttt{cluster.DBSCAN} class provided by the \texttt{scikit-learn} library \citep{scikit-learn}, we identify 23 repeating FRB sources.
+All repeaters reported on the TNS have been successfully identified, yielding a perfect false negative rate: